EasifyPHP/template/README.md

 - PSR-4 autoloading.
 - PHP 8.2+ requirement.
-- Pre-configured for use with PHP CS Fixer, Pest, and Roave Security Advisories.
+- Pre-configured for use with PHP CS Fixer, Pest, Faker, and Roave Security Advisories.
 - Scripts for testing, test coverage, and code fixing.

 ## Installation